salazarr-js/optica-merida/README.md

   - you will receive a confirmation mail after finish a simulated "buy", you wont receive any other mail after that ( no spam )
   - any payment method will be asked, the buy proces is just a simulation
   - any sesion data will be saved on server, we use only localstore to simulate the database
-- [ ] indrement/decrement stock after succesful sale
+- [x] indrement/decrement stock after succesful sale
+- [?] cart recomendations, random posts
 - [ ] update README